What is heat-related illness?

 What causes heat-related illness?

-The healthy human body maintains a temperature of about 37°C (98.6°F).
+A healthy human body maintains a temperature of about 37°C (98.6°F).
 When your body temperature rises, heat is released through increased sweating and blood flow to the skin.
 This allows your body to cool and return to its normal temperature.
 Heat-related illness occurs when your body is unable to properly cool itself in hot outdoor or indoor environments, or during intense physical activity.
 This occurs in extremely hot environments or in cases of overexposure to heat.

 Being in a hot environment can make your body temperature go up.
 Examples of hot environments include the inside of a car or a tent on a hot day, the upper floors of a house on a sunny day, a hot tub or sauna, and heat from direct warmth or sunlight in the outdoors.